CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

 ..
 Note::

       *Important*: Docker and Singularity are `friends <http://singularity.lbl.gov/docs-docker>`_ but they have distinct differences.
 Gregory Kurtzer, creator of Singularity has provided two good talks online: `Introduction to Singularity <https://wilsonweb.fnal.gov/slides/hpc-containers-singularity-introductory.pdf>`_, and `Advanced Singularity <https://www.intel.com/content/dam/www/public/us/en/documents/presentation/hpc-containers-singularity-advanced.pdf>`_.
-Vanessa Sochat, lead developer of Singularity Hub also has given a great talk on `Singularity <https://docs.google.com/presentation/d/14-iKKUpGJC_1qpVFVUyUaitc8xFSw9Rp3v_UE9IGgjM/pub?start=false&loop=false&delayms=3000&slide=id.g1c1cec989b_0_154>`_ which you can see online.
+Vanessa Sochat, lead developer of Singularity Hub, also has given a great talk on `Singularity <https://docs.google.com/presentation/d/14-iKKUpGJC_1qpVFVUyUaitc8xFSw9Rp3v_UE9IGgjM/pub?start=false&loop=false&delayms=3000&slide=id.g1c1cec989b_0_154>`_ which you can see online.

       **Docker**:

-      * Inside a Docker the user has escalated privileges, effectively making them root on the host system.
+      * Inside a Docker container the user has escalated privileges, effectively making them root on the host system.
 This is not supported by most administrators of High Performance Computing (HPC) centers.

       **Singularity**: